-This lesson describes why you should try to use small lists of Values where possible.
+This lesson describes why you should try to use small lists of Values wherever possible.

-- And that the application has 5 different features that will be tested together with different cities...
+- That the application also has 5 different features that will be tested together with different cities

-- If you list each city inidividually and create a set of 2-way tests, the smallest possible number of tests you would generate would be 500 X 5 = 2,500 tests.
+- If you list each city individually and create a set of 2-way tests, the smallest possible number of tests you would generate would be 500 X 5 = 2,500 tests

-Instead, define Equivalence Classes and enter those Equivalence Classes into Hexawise.
+Instead, define Equivalence Classes and enter them into Hexawise

 Depending upon the business rules and behaviors of the application you are testing, you might break your equvalence classes of cities into size-based categories or location-based categories such as these: